CurrencyCloud/currencycloud-swagger/README.md

 - Markdown
 - OpenAPI Specification (v2) written in YAML

-The content of the ``./src`` directory mirrors the information architecture of the Currencycloud Developer Center.

-For example, ``./src/overview.md`` maps to ``https://developer.currencycloud.com/overview``, and ``./src/overview/api-keys.md`` maps to ``https://developer.currencycloud.com/overview/api-keys``.
-The Developer Center homepage is generated from ``./src/index.md``.

-The main sections of the Developer Center are:

-- Get an API Key (/register)
-- API Overview (/overview)
-- API Reference (/reference)
-- Test (/test)
-- Cookbook (/cookbook)
-- SDKs (/sdks)
-- Support (/support)
-- FAQs (/faqs)
-- Glossary (/glossary)
+There are three categories of documentation on our developer centre: getting started guides, integration guides and API reference documentation.
+The getting started guides can be found at `data/local/pages/getting-started`, the integration guides can be found at `data/local/pages/integration-guides` and the OpenApi specification for the API reference docs is at `data/local/swagger`.

-Most of the source documentation is written in [GitHub Flavoured Markdown](https://github.github.com/gfm/).
-The only exception is the file ``./src/reference.yaml``, which is a [YAML](http://yaml.org/) file that conforms to the [OpenAPI Specification (OAS) v2](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/2.0.md), a popular API definition language previously known as "Swagger".
+Most of the source documentation is written in Markdown.
+The only exception is the file ``reference.yaml``, which is a [YAML](http://yaml.org/) file that conforms to the [OpenAPI Specification (OAS) v2](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/2.0.md), a popular API definition language previously known as "Swagger".

 The OpenAPI definition file describes individual endpoints in the Currencycloud API.
 OpenAPI definitions can be written in JSON or YAML.
 We've chosen YAML as it is the most readable of the two formats.